 For most footballing visits to the city there’s unlikely to be any problem provide you ensure that you’ll be there from the Saturday afternoon until the Monday morning as that time period covers all but the Monday night game which rarely involves Real Madrid.

-Choose the match you want to buy tickets for from the fixture list above and you’ll be redirected to the sales website.
+Ticket Orders, Collections and Deliveries: Choose the match you want to buy tickets from the fixture list above then order tickets securely from the sales website.
 The booking procedure is straightforward, just be sure to order the tickets in the same name as the name you use when booking your hotel in Madrid to avoid any confusion.
 You’ll be given the option to have the tickets delivered to your accommodation provided there is a 24 hour reception service.
 Otherwise you can choose to collect them from one of numerous ticket outlets in the city.

-If you are tempted to wait untilyou arrive in Madrid before looking for match tickets be very careful when dealing with the ticket touts who congregate outside gate 42 on the day of the match.
+Ticket Tout Warning: If you are tempted to wait until you arrive in Madrid before looking for match tickets be very careful when dealing with the ticket touts who congregate outside gate 42 on the day of the match.
 Prices are very high and don’t believe anyone showing you a postcard of the stadium and showing you what a great seat he is selling to you.
 In addition, forgeries have been found at the big games and plain clothed policemen often patrol this area to discourage the black market.
 This is a method to be avoided.
 An email we received after the Real Madrid v Barcelona game last season informed us that “….
 I was advised not to take any ticket off the touts as 98% of them are fake so I watched the game from a bar beside the stadium.”